k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-3.md

 OK: this is where I am at...
 Now implementing how to get this into an image, and read it out.
 And test, which parts of the following profile translate across clusters, and which dont

+The discussion is mostly in the wiki, if youd like to co-edit this lab -> reach out to C :)

 Heres the example: